 What is old hat today was by no means then.

 Now, understand, there are most certainly many examples of technology events that long predate PANMA in Philadelphia.
-Think of Dick Moberg, who co-founded the Philadelphia Area Computer Society and led the the legendary 1978 Philadelphia Computer Music Festival.
+Think of Dick Moberg, who co-founded the Philadelphia Area Computer Society, the MacBus gathering on Apple for enterprise enthusiasts and the legendary 1978 Philadelphia Computer Music Festival.
 There are lots of local computer legends in our city’s history, but PANMA’s focus on the social aspect of the web made it one of this region’s first efforts to regularly connect strangers around an issue of shared interest.

 Today, PANMA, which was originally called “Cyber Suds,” holds around 10 educational and social events a year, spanning the web and community efforts of Philly’s tech creative class, like their January event on coworking. (read coverage of the event here).
 Back in 1996, PANMA was nothing more than a regular hang-out, launched by Nathan Solomon, now of the Philadelphia Game Lab, John Wilson, who now lives in Maryland, Ric Kolenda, Ian Cross, founder of I-SITE and Nathan Gasser, now of RockRiverStar, said Gasser.